 The program entails two 90-minute sessions, scheduled one week apart and is co-led by Counseling Center staff members, graduate assistants, and Counseling Center Paraprofessional undergraduate students.
 Each session is designed for groups of 6-12 students.
 To get the most out of the program, individual students and groups are asked to register only if they can attend both 90-minute sessions.
 As the name suggests, the EVERYbody Project is targeted toward EVERY type of body, meaning students can benefit regardless of gender identity, ethnicity, size, or ability.
 All registered students are welcome and encouraged to participate!

-To register, please select an option below and complete and submit the brief form.
+To register, please select one of the options below and complete and submit the brief form.
 After you’ve registered, you’ll receive an email confirmation that includes the location information.